 Collaboration.
 Overall health centers were very pleased at opportunities for collaboration afforded through OCHIN.
 Many stated that prior to OCHIN there was little exchange related to IS between health centers in different counties.
 OCHIN provides ample opportunities to network with other health centers and share best practices.
-For example, OCHIN organizes specialty workgroups where representatives from different health centers and technology experts participate in regular conference calls.
-These forums allow health centers to joint troubleshoot over specific functionalities and regularly share new knowledge on a range of technical issues.
+For example, OCHIN organizes specialty workgroups where representatives from different health centers to joint troubleshoot over specific functionalities and regularly share new knowledge on a range of technical issues.
 The OCHIN Board of Directors, where health center executives can discuss current issues as well as the future path of OCHIN, provides another opportunity for collaboration.